oceanspy/todoos/README.md

 First launch will create the required folders and files.
 You can edit the storage path and different options in `~/.oceanspy/todoos/cacheItems.conf`.

-By default, lists files are stored in `~/Documents/todoos/`.
+By default, lists files are stored in `~/.todoos/`.
+Configuration is stored in `~/.oceanspy/todoos/`.

 ## Autocompletion